compphoto/MIDIntrinsics/README.md

 wget
 ```

-The albedo images follow the same directory structure as the original dataset, and can be unzipped into the proper directories.
+The albedo images follow the same directory structure as the original dataset and can be unzipped into the proper directories.
 Since the albedo is computed from the tonemapped images, the shading images should be computed using the tonemapped images as well.
 We use the simple [tonemapping function](https://github.com/CCareaga/chrislib/blob/667ddf1853683cfcfa21c9fcc435b92b2487e9b1/chrislib/general.py#L437-L479) used by rendered datasets.
 The shading can be computed as:
 ```
 tm_scale = get_tonemap_scale(img)
 tm_img = (tm_scale * img).clip(0, 1)